The following chart illustrates the basic Ceph development workflow:

 git remote add ceph https://github.com/ceph/ceph.git git fetch ceph

-been added since the last sync.
-These commands download all the branches from
+These commands fetch all the branches and commits from

 git fetch ceph git checkout master git reset --hard ceph/master git push -u origin master